rmeleromira/ansible-zencash-nodes/Readme.md

 Note that Supernodes must be publicly reachable via both IPv4 and IPv6.
 Securenodes must be reachable via either IPv4 or IPv6.

 All nodes must have a valid public SSL certificate.
 These playbooks leverage [acme.sh](https://github.com/acmesh-official/acme.sh) to request free public TLS certificates.
 Note that rather than expose TCP/80 to the Internet for TLS issuance, we are now leveraging the DNS API, and AWS Route53 is the first provider implemented.
+PR's appreciated for generalizing support of the ACME DNS API for various DNS providers.

 Note also that any upstream firewalls / security groups will need to permit TCP/9033 to the nodes.